mongodb/docs/source/administration/import-export.rst

 Database Export with mongoexport
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the ``mongoexport`` utility you can create a backup file.
+With the :option:`mongoexport` utility you can create a backup file.
 In the
 most simple invocation, the command takes the following form: ::

      mongoexport --collection collection --out collection.json